 - access to the Scholar's room

-The scholarship is tenable for 4 years or for the duration of programme, whichever is the lesser, subject to meeting the criteria for scholarship renewal each year.
+The scholarship is tenable for the duration of their chosen programme, subject to meeting the criteria for scholarship renewal each year.

 Watch our video "Innovation in the Arts at University College Dublin"